tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [x] Build application layout with headers, footers, navigation
 - [x] Build core module with project and tag models
 - [x] Internationalise the application
-- [ ] Build user interaction management, using gems devise for authentication, rolify and pundit for authorization
+- [x] Build user interaction management, using gems devise for authentication, rolify and pundit for authorization
-- [ ] Build electrical module with basic data sheet options for electrical tagged items
+- [x] Build electrical module with basic data sheet options for electrical tagged items
 - [ ] Enhance electrical module, allowing interconnection of tagged items with cables to model a distribution network
-- [ ] Build a process piping module similar to the electrical module, using pipes and fittings to model a process piping network
+- [ ] Enhance the existing database models to allow revison control of data
 - [ ] Build a document control module to manage document storage, issue, history including versions
-- [ ] Enhance the existing database models to allow revison control of data
 - [ ] Build a bookkeeping module to manage financial transactions
+- [ ] Build a process piping module similar to the electrical module, using pipes and fittings to model a process piping network
 - [ ] Build an asset management module to track assets and link from design to maintenance
 - [ ] Build a maintenance management module